 Passing Kernel Binaries from the Host to the Device

-ASSUMPTION8: It was decided that current MIC Backend Compiler will not support kernels optimization depending on kernel arguments values.
+ASSUMPTION8: It was decided that current MIC Device Backend will not support kernels optimization depending on kernel arguments values.
 Current design will need to be reworked when this assumption will be broken.

 MIC Device Agent tries to minimize cross-PCI data transfer.
 To support this MIC Device Agent will create and maintain compiled kernels cache on the MIC device side.
-MIC Backend Compiler is going to support this cache maintaining by providing
+MIC Device Backend is going to support this cache maintaining by providing

 compiled kernel binary unique ID on the host side